aminsec/Sancity-Blogs-Nodejs/README.md

 - Notifications
 - Like/Save/Commenting on blogs
 - Search
-- AI summarizes blogs to users
+- AI summarizes blogs to user
-- An AI Connected to push new blogs every 30 minutes to the app
+- AI pushes new blogs every 30 minutes to the app

 And so much more...